History of Heidelberg: National Socialist era

 In the Reichstag elections of 5 March 1933, the NSDAP became the strongest party in the city with 45.8% of the votes cast (Reich: 43.9%; Baden: 45.4%).
 Shortly after the National Socialists seized power on 30 January 1933, organized discrimination against Jews and other "non-Aryans" also began in Heidelberg.
 On 5 April 1933, two days before the corresponding Reich laws were enacted, Reich Commissioner Robert Wagner issued the "Baden Jewish Decree".
 He initiated the compulsory leave of absence of all "non-Aryan" civil servants.
 While National Socialism enjoyed strong support among the population of Heidelberg, anti-Semitic tendencies at the Ruprecht Karls University were not particularly pronounced compared to other universities.
 This was one of the reasons why the proportion of university teachers of Jewish origin was particularly high in Heidelberg until 7 April 1933, when all "non-Aryans" in public service were forced into retirement against their will.
-By 1939, the university had lost a third of its teaching staff for "racial" or political reasons (in 1930, 9% of the teaching staff were Jewish).
+By 1939, the university had lost a third of its teaching staff for "racial" or political reasons.

 Although the Nazis' plans to transform Heidelberg into a "Reich expansion site" with monumental layout, parade routes, and a festival theatre were never realized, their most visible architectural legacy is the Thingstätte on the Heiligenberg.
 This is an open-air stage modeled on Greek theatres, built on the site of a supposed Germanic cult site.
 It was built between 1934 and 1935 by the Reich Labour Service and Heidelberg students and used for propaganda events.
 The Heidelberg Cemetery of Honour for those who fell in the First World War was also built above the Bergfriedhof cemetery during the Nazi era.

 As in numerous German university towns, the National Socialist German Students' League (NSDStB) staged a book burning on 10 May 1933 on Heidelberg's University Square.
 Further book burnings took place in June and July in a wave of copycat actions.